Chrissy/heyitschrissy/README.md

 # heyitsme
 My personal site

 I build the terrain composites in Node using PostGIS, Jimp, and the Mapbox static api.
-I request them on the frontend and build it with three.
+I request them on the frontend and render it with three.
 You can see the code at:

 • `static/app.js` (no frameworks, tried to keep this as simple and tidy as possible)
 • `builders/terrain-sketches.js` (a little sloppy but it works!)